Find Out Who Makes the Next On Stage Top 5

 Ben Cameron returns as host for another season of Next On Stage, spotlighting talented teens from high schools and colleges all over!

-BroadwayWorld's Next On Stage, Broadway's biggest national competition for high school and college students, will air new episodes on Friday, December 13.
-Tune in at 7pm and 9pm ET for the High School and College live results shows, respectively.
-Both broadcasts will air right here at BroadwayWorld.
+BroadwayWorld's Next On Stage, Broadway's biggest national competition for high school and college students, just aired new episodes.
 This week is The Great Gatsby week- celebrating one of our sponsors, The Great Gatsby on Broadway!

 The party's roaring on Broadway!
 Starring Jeremy Jordan (Newsies) as Jay Gatsby and Eva Noblezada (Hadestown) as Daisy Buchanan, THE GREAT GATSBY is a “great, big Broadway extravaganza that explodes with life and energy” (Entertainment Weekly).
 Directed by Marc Bruni (Beautiful: The Carole King Musical), this story of extravagance and longing features choreography by Dominique Kelley (So You Think You Can Dance), a book by Kait Kerrigan (The Mad Ones) and a jazz- and pop-influenced original score by Jason Howland (Little Women) and Nathan Tysen (Paradise Square).